-Not-Knowing amounts to the posthumous manifesto of one of our premier literary modernists.
-Here are Barthelme’s thoughts on writing (his own and others); his observations on art, architecture, film, and city life; interviews, including two never previously published; and meditation on everything from Superman III to the art of rendering “Melancholy Baby” on jazz banjolele.
+The wildly varied essays in Not-Knowing combine to form a posthumous manifesto of one of America’s masters of literary experiment.
+Here are Barthelme’s thoughts on writing (his own and others); his observations on art, architecture, film, and city life; interviews, including two previously unpublished; and meditations on everything from Superman III to the art of rendering “Melancholy Baby” on jazz banjolele.
 This is a rich and eclectic selection of work by the man Robert Coover has called “one of the great citizens of contemporary world letters.”